Jackson Jr.'s lawyer: Wife committed 'acts' to spur divorce

-Lawyers for Jesse Jackson Jr. say they will fight to keep his divorce case in Illinois, arguing Sandi Jackson committed “acts” in the state that gave rise to their divorce.
+Lawyers for Jesse Jackson Jr. say they will fight to keep his divorce case in Illinois, arguing Sandi Jackson committed “acts” in the state that gave rise to their divorce action.

-The two are embroiled in a multi-state divorce case — appearing in a Washington, D.C., courtroom on Tuesday.
+The former congressman and alderman are embroiled in a dual-state divorce case — appearing first in a Washington, D.C., courtroom on Tuesday.
 On Wednesday, they did not appear for a status hearing at the Daley Center.

-Lawyers initially asked for more time and planned to appear before the judge once again at 10:30 a.m.
+Both sides agreed to a March 8 status hearing in Chicago and also to begin discovery and depositions regarding Jackson Jr.’s push to keep the case in Illinois.
+His lawyer is arguing both subject jurisdiction — meaning Jackson Jr.’s ties to Illinois, and also personal jurisdiction — alleged “acts” that occurred in the state that gave rise to the divorce.

 Outside the courtroom, Jackson Jr.’s attorney, Brendan Hammer, said he is fighting to keep the case in Illinois, based on “acts” Sandi Jackson committed while they were under investigation by the feds and he was in prison.